doergestim/bnb_competitive_labs/Cards/IC/labs/Sqlmap/sqlmap.md

 Try to log in with credentials like `test:test`.
 Burp Suite will pop up, and you will see the POST request.
 Copy the POST request and save it in a file.

-### Add image from burp with the post request highlighted, then how to copy the request

 ![image](./attachments/img_12.png)

 ![image](./attachments/img_13.png)